Skip to main content

 What's the cheapest way to send money internationally?

-For most corridors, services like Wise offer the best combination of fair exchange rates and low fees.
-For large amounts, OFX or currency brokers may offer better rates.
+For most routes, services like Wise offer the best mix of fair exchange rates and low fees.
+For larger amounts, OFX or currency brokers may have better rates.
 Stablecoin transfers (USDC, USDT) are very cheap but require crypto wallets on both ends.
-Banks are typically the most expensive option.
+Traditional bank wires are usually the most expensive option.

 Why do international wire transfers take so long?